-The Froedtert & the Medical College of Wisconsin Weight Management Clinics (Endocrinology) work with you to help you reach a healthy weight — and to help relieve health complications that result from being overweight.
-Because excess weight so often brings with it other health complications—for example, diabetes, high blood pressure, sleep apnea—the specialists at the Weight Management Clinics use a team approach to carefully evaluate you and craft a plan that will lead to success.
+The Weight Management Clinics (Endocrinology) work with you to help you reach a healthy weight — and to help relieve health complications that result from being overweight.
+Because excess weight so often brings with it other health complications — such as diabetes, high blood pressure and sleep apnea — the specialists at the Weight Management Clinics use a team approach to carefully evaluate you and craft a plan that will lead to success.

-The Weight Management Clinics (part of the Comprehensive Weight Loss Center) are an appropriate option for anyone who is significantly overweight, especially individuals who are obese and struggle with other health issues, such as high blood pressure or cholesterol, diabetes or thyroid disorders.
+The clinics (part of the Medical Weight Loss and Bariatric Surgery Program) are an appropriate option for anyone who is significantly overweight, especially individuals who are obese and struggle with other health issues, such as high blood pressure or cholesterol, diabetes or thyroid disorders.
 We encourage you to check with your health insurance plan to see what coverage your plan provides for treating obesity.

 Weight Management Clinic Process